SabereAskari/SabereAskari/README.md

 - 👋 Hi, I’m @SabereAskari
 - 👀 I’m interested in Research and Programing (recently python)
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning AI related sciences such as dl

 <!---